Baviácora: Area and Population

-Education and Health Care
+Education and health care

 There are only primary and middle schools.
 Students need to travel to Hermosillo or Ures for a secondary- school education.
 There is no hospital.
 Healthcare is provided by public clinics, which provide only non-specialized care.

-Economic Activity
+Economy

 The economy is highly dependent on agriculture and cattle raising.
 The main crops are corn and beans.
 Grasses are grown for cattle fodder.
 The cattle herd numbered over 17,000 head in 2000.

 There are micro-industries and one assembly plant (maquiladora), which manufactures clothing.

 Tourist attractions

 The main tourist attraction is the mission church of Nuestra Señora de la Concepción de Banácora.

 History

-In 1639 the Portuguese Jesuit missionary Bartolomé Castaños established the mission of Nuestra Señora de la Concepción de Baviácora.
+In 1639, the Portuguese Jesuit missionary Bartolomé Castaños established the mission of Nuestra Señora de la Concepción de Baviácora.
 The name Baviácora is a transliteration of the Opata word "babícori," the mint that grows along the Río Sonora.
 Before this, in 1639, the Opata had been conquered by the Spanish general Pedro de Perea.
 Baviácora became a municipality in 1931.